learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PrismaORM.md

 ...
 ```

 And so on, you get the gist.
 The most difficult part of Prisma is learning these functions.
 But in my experience they're pretty intuitive and you'll pick up on them much faster than SQL.
+As with most things,

 This concludes this short quickstart, Prisma is a very useful library that's still under active development, I enjoyed using it for my projects and I encourage you to check it out as well.
 The [Prisma Documentation](https://www.prisma.io/docs) explains all of this better than I ever could.
+To learn more about relational database consider consulting [this course on relational databases](https://www.coursera.org/learn/introduction-to-relational-databases), which you can enroll for free.

 Good luck coding.